 Google raked in nearly $60 billion dollars in advertising revenue in 2014.
 60 billion!
 Where did that money come from?
-Well, with 9 out of 10 consumers turning to the internet to research their purchase decisions, it’s no wonder that there are now 1.8 million businesses using AdWords.
+Well, with 9 out of 10 consumers turning to the internet to research their purchase decisions, it’s no wonder that there are now 1.8 million businesses using Google Ads.

-While there are many large advertisers out there (Amazon spends $14.4 million a month), the majority of this revenue comes from businesses are small to mid-size – anything from local bakeries and restaurants, to growing pharmaceutical, life sciences and manufacturing organizations.
+While there are many large advertisers out there (Amazon spends $14.4 million a month), the majority of this revenue comes from businesses that are small to mid-size – anything from local bakeries and restaurants to growing pharmaceutical, life sciences, and manufacturing organizations.

 This is a good thing – in 2014 Google claims it’s advertising services helped trigger $131 billion in economic activity in the US alone.
 A very nice ROI.

-The problem is that employees in small to mid-size businesses tend wear multiple hats.
-Is this is where you sit, chances are slim to none that you’ll have the team of PPC experts needed to get the most from your campaign.
+The problem is that employees in small to mid-size businesses tend to wear multiple hats.
+If this is where you sit, chances are slim to none that you’ll have the team of PPC experts needed to get the most from your campaign.
 Even a marketing team of 5 may only have a few hours a week to optimize.
-As a result, common mistakes are made that cause many advertisers to waste up to 25% of the their total budget.
-This means that up to $15 Billion is lost annually on poorly optimized AdWords campaigns.
+As a result, common mistakes are made that cause many advertisers to waste up to 25% of their total budget.
+This means that up to $15 Billion is lost annually on poorly optimized Google Ads campaigns.

 What Small Businesses Can Do To Cut Waste